-- 1 => Toggles the keyboard between ascii or APL. - f1 => Toggles the copy mode between ABS, TEXT and wards.
+1 => Toggles the keyboard between ascii, APL, TAPE, -HEX.

+f1 => Toggles the copy mode between TEXT, WARDS, and ABS.

 Normally, you will select TEXT.
 WARDS (x-modem) is used to transfer object code files.
 We will discuss this later.
 ABS is for eight bit transfer, such as with WordStar files which use the eighth bit.